eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-03-04-azure-iot-hub-integration.md

 Azure IoT Hub provides an endpoint for directly invoking methods on a device, which can be compared to live-commands.
 This can only be done via HTTP however.
 The authentication mechanism that has to be used is SAS authentication.
-This authentication however is not yet implemented for HTTP Push connections.
+This authentication however is not yet implemented for HTTP Push of Eclipse Ditto connections.

 [Further information on direct method invocations](https://docs.microsoft.com/de-de/azure/iot-hub/iot-hub-devguide-direct-methods)

+## Implementing an automatic refresh mechanism for SASL tokens

+The connectionString provided by an Azure IoT Hub device's policy could be used to generate and refresh a SASL token.
+This would require a new connection setting, which could store such an connectionString, and an algorithm which can generate a SAS token out of that string.

 ## Overall connection schema
 ![Connection Overview](images/blog/2021-03-04-azure-iot-hub-integration-overview.png)